Combinatron/Specification/README.md

 ### Minor Refinements

-I'm not satisfied with the idea of M and N words.
-M words pose problems in the presence of cycles because they could be pulled into the bottom cursor and then there would be no valid reduction form.
-Cycles pose some other problems as well, so a tempting solution is to ban cycles.
-I'm not sure how practical this is though.

 Another refinement that is worth exploring deals with the creation of the space-saving sentences.
 Right now they are created as partial sentences, but they could be created as full sentences.
 This might be better but the tradeoffs